autoppia/autoppia_iwa/modules/create_web_project/README.md

-# Web Projects - Creation & Verification Tools
+# Create Web Project - Tools for Building New Web Projects

-This directory contains all tools for creating and validating new web projects for IWA.
+This directory contains all tools for **creating and validating** new web projects for IWA.

 ## 📁 Structure

 ```
-modules/web_projects/
+modules/create_web_project/
 ├── template/          # 📝 Template for community contributions
 │   └── projects/
 │       └── autodining/    # Complete reference implementation